 - Treatment with steroid and mydriatic ophthalmic drops may be required to manage uveitis.
 Monitor patients for uveitis.

-- Advise females of reproductive potential to use effective contraception during treatment with COTELLIC and for 2 weeks following the final dose of COTELLIC.
-Advise pregnant women of the potential risk to a fetus.
+- Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential to use effective contraception during treatment with COTELLIC and ZELBORAF and for 2 weeks after the final dose of COTELLIC or ZELBORAF (whichever is taken later).